gboehl/grgrjax/README.rst

 grgrjax
 =======

-This is a library providing some additional tools to JAX, such as newtons method or vectorized JVP and VJP functions.
+This library provides some additional tools to JAX, such as Newtons method or vectorized JVP and VJP functions.

 Installation with ``pip``
 -----------------------------